pombredanne/perfetto/docs/protozero.md

 - Mandatory ordering when writing of nested messages: once a nested message is started it must be completed before adding any fields to its parent.

-***
+*** aside
-* Allocations and library calls will happen only when crossing the boundary of a contiguous buffer (e.g., to request a new buffer to continue the write).
+Allocations and library calls will happen only when crossing the boundary of a contiguous buffer (e.g., to request a new buffer to continue the write).
+Assuming a chunk size (a trace *chunk* is what becomes a *contiguous buffer* within ProtoZero) of 4KB, and an average event size of 32 bytes, only 7 out of 1000 events will hit malloc / ipc / library calls.
 ***

 Other resources
 ---------------